HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

 where $\text{GD}(\cdot)$ denotes the geodesic distance between two rotations.
-The top case, where spherical linear interpolation is used, promotes smooth rotational motions for object $\Object$, while the bottom case penalizes temporal changes in object rotations.
+The top case, where spherical linear interpolation is used, promotes smooth rotational motions for object $\Object$, while the bottom penalizes temporal changes in object rotations.
+For the translations, we compute